stevana/stateful-pbt-with-fakes/README-unprocessed.md

 when a `New` has already been executed would need a global boolean flag, which is ugly.

-The solution to the preconditon problem is to check that they hold in all possible interleavings of a `Fork`, which is what `parallelSafe` does:
+The solution to the precondition problem is to check that they hold in all possible interleavings of a `Fork`, which is what `parallelSafe` does:

 ```{.haskell include=src/Parallel.hs snippet=parallelSafe}